Orlando Accessory-After-the-Fact Lawyers

 The simplest defense is to show that you didn’t knowingly provide aid.
 If a friend borrowed your car or stashed something in your garage without your knowledge, you have done nothing wrong.
 Aid is loosely defined, but it still requires your knowledge and intent.

-You Were Not Aware that the Other Person Committed a Crime
+You Were Not Aware That The Other Person Committed A Crime

 If a friend asks to borrow money, it is completely legal to lend them money with no questions asked.
 Even if you suspect they might have committed a crime, unless you know for certain, you are not an accessory after the fact.
 Your attorney often doesn’t even need to present evidence toward this element because the prosecutor can’t prove it beyond a reasonable doubt.

-You Are an Excepted Family Member
+You Are An Excepted Family Member

 There is a relatively long list of family members who are excluded from the accessory-after-the-fact statute.
 If you are a spouse, parent, grandparent, child, grandchild, or sibling of the person you aided, you aren’t guilty of this crime.
 Prosecutors may not realize that someone is a sibling (especially in blended families) or is legally married to the person who committed the crime.
 For those who have navigated family complexities, such as in cases handled by an Orlando divorce lawyer, understanding these relationships becomes crucial.
 Prosecutors may not realize that someone is a sibling (especially in blended families as often seen by an Orlando or is legally married to the person who committed the crime.

-For the Most Zealous Defense from Accessory After the Fact in Orlando, Call Panella Law Firm
+For The Most Zealous Defense From Accessory After The Fact In Orlando, Call Panella Law Firm

 Prosecutors will use every tool available to them to prosecute an alleged offender.
 Even when they stay within the law, their tactics aren’t always fair or just.
 At Panella Law Firm, we believe that every person deserves justice.
 We refuse to let zealous prosecutors use accessory-after-the-fact charges to pressure you into testifying the way they want.
 And we will fight zealously if you are purposely overcharged in order to get you to talk.

 Whether you are looking for zealous representation, an attorney who cares about your rights, someone you can trust to provide valuable informed advice, or all of the above, you will find what you need at Panella Law Firm.
 Don’t let Orlando prosecutors bully you with accessory-after-the-fact charges.
-Call Panella Law Firm today at 407-233-1822 to get a free case evaluation and to learn more about your options.
+Call Panella Law Firm today at 407-602-6559 to get a free case evaluation and to learn more about your options.

 Attorney Mike Panella